Rhode Island Naturalism

 Phycology in Rhode Island.

 Phycology is an amazing hobby, as it can practiced basically anywhere there is enough water to sustain life.
-Algae can grow in the bleakest puddles (Wang, Yuyao, et al, 2024), in the snow on top of mountains (, or even inside of rock in Antarctica (Mergelov, Nikita, 2020), and their collection and study can be inexpensive.
+Algae can grow in the bleakest puddles (Wang, Yuyao, et al, 2024), in the snow on top of mountains (Zhang, Xiaoli, et al, 2020),or even inside of rock in Antarctica (Mergelov, Nikita, 2020), and their collection and study can be inexpensive.

 In Rhode Island, the Coastline is easily accessible to essentially everyone in the state,